ibm-cloud-docs/openshift/openshift_observability_reference.md

 ### `ibmcloud ob monitoring config list`
 {: #monitoring_config_list}

-List all Sysdig monitoring configurations that were created for your cluster with the Red Hat OpenShift on IBM Cloud observability plug-in.
+List all Sysdig monitoring configurations that were created for your cluster with the {{site.data.keyword.openshiftlong_notm}} observability plug-in.
 {: shortdesc}

-Existing monitoring configurations that you manually set up and that were not created with the Red Hat OpenShift on IBM Cloud observability plug-in are not listed with this command.
+Existing monitoring configurations that you manually set up and that were not created with the {{site.data.keyword.openshiftlong_notm}} observability plug-in are not listed with this command.
 {: note}

 ```